 Emeritus Professor David Beanland Scholarship

-For Bachelor of Engineering students who can demonstrate academic achievement and financial and/or educational disadvantage; worth $7000
+For Bachelor of Engineering students who can demonstrate academic achievement and financial and/or educational disadvantage; worth up to $7000

 To be eligible for this scholarship you must: